 On October 16, 2012 the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin announced the Energy Efficiency Incentive Grants Program for 2012-2013.

 The deadline for applications was November 30, 2012.
 The program received twenty-one applications, which were forwarded to an independent team of five expert reviewers.
 The committee went through a three-step review process that culminated in a meeting at the end of January at which it made final recommendations to the LBJ School.
+The School accepted all the recommendations.
 The proposals selected for funding are listed on a separate tab.

-The remainder of this page, and all the related tabs except for Recommendations for Awards, are part of the original announcement and will remain on this site until all the grants are awarded.
+The remainder of this page, and all the related tabs except for Recommendations for Awards, are part of the original announcement and will remain on this site until the program is completed.

 The LBJ School is collaborating with Randall Manteufel, Ph.D., professor of engineering at the University of Texas at San Antonio, in the implementation of this program.
 Funding for this program came from the Texas Commission on Environmental Quality and the U.S. Environmental Protection Agency.